pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/9/9dc953000f245311b4e3f4751adb1d2973d0fe38.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/9/9dc953000f245311b4e3f4751adb1d2973d0fe38.png"></a>

-3. Click on the "Storage" tab and focus on the block labeled "Available disks and paritions:"
+3. Click on the "Storage" tab and focus on the block labelled "Available disks and partitions:"

 <a href="https://discourse.maas.io/uploads/default/original/2X/0/0b78891d0933af01489304c778c6168f2c6776f9.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/0/0b78891d0933af01489304c778c6168f2c6776f9.png"></a>

-4. Click the dropdown arrow at the right end of the row containing the block device you want to tag.
+4. Click the drop-down arrow at the right end of the row containing the block device you want to tag.
 Choose the "Edit..." option (the wording may vary, e.g, "Edit physical...").
 This will take you to an editing screen for that block device:

 <a href="https://discourse.maas.io/uploads/default/original/2X/2/2912877532c3ea0b744ff3c88c7ef2046598bebc.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/2/2912877532c3ea0b744ff3c88c7ef2046598bebc.png"></a>

-5. Add tags as described in the [general procedure](insert link).
+5. Add tags as described in the [general procedure](#heading--create-and-assign-tags).

 6. Be sure to click on the "Save" button when you're done.

 <a href="#heading--remove-and-delete-block-device-tags"><h4 id="heading--remove-and-delete-block-device-tags">Remove and delete block device tags</h4></a>

-In order to remove tags from a block device, the device has to be in an "available" state, with no active paritions.
+In order to remove tags from a block device, the device has to be in an "available" state, with no active partitions.
 To remove and delete tags from a block devices:

 1. Go to the machine list: